CS5008Fall2025/c-practice-zembug/Report.md

     int expected[] = {1, 1, 2, 3, 5};
     ```
     Later in the code we only `free(arr)` but not expected.
 Why is this?
 What is the difference in where they are stored in memory?

+    In the code, arr is created using malloc, which means it lives in the heap.
+You have to free heap memory manually using free(arr).
+The expected array is created inside the function without malloc, so it lives in the stack.
+Stack memory is automatically cleaned up when the function ends, so you don’t need to free it.

 3. What is the difference between the heap and stack when related to memory allocation and management?